Motley Crue (1981-2015) is a Glam Metal band from Los Angeles, California, USA.

 Neil would leave shortly after Decade Of Decadence (1991; mostly a compilation of their greatest hits) over words with Axl Rose (of Guns N' Roses) that made it into the media.
 The band briefly split for other projects but rejoined with John Corabi replacing the departed Neil in time for the self-titled Motley Crue album in 1994.
 The situation was not helped by the disastrous excuse for a North American tour that followed.

-During this time Vince Neil started his own self-titled side project featuring himself with Steve Stevens (guitar/bass), Vik Foxx (drums), Robbie Buchanan (keyboards), Robbie Crane (bass), Dave Marshall (guitar), Tommy Funderburke, Timothy B. Schmidt, Donna McDaniel and Christina Nichols (back. vocals) to release Exposed (1993) and Carved In Stone (1995).
+During this time Vince Neil started his own self-titled side project featuring himself with Steve Stevens (guitar/bass), Vik Foxx (drums), Robbie Buchanan (keyboards), Robbie Crane (bass), Dave Marshall (guitar), Tommy Funderburke, Timothy B. Schmidt, Donna McDaniel and Christina Nichols (backing vocals) to release Exposed (1993) and Carved In Stone (1995).

 After releasing the solo album of his own in 1993, Neil and the boys patched their differences and he would return for the 1997 album Generation Swine, an album that gave them a #4 in the US During the late 1990s, it would be Tommy Lee who faced the wrath of the press when he married actress Pamela Anderson (he had been previously married to Heather Locklear in 1985 but it didn't last long).
 This marriage only lasted a few years and their sexual fantasies and acts were splashed all over the scandal sheets.
 He would later do time for wife beating, with a temporary replacement taking his duties in the band.
 Meanwhile Mick's 1987 marriage to one-time Prince girlfriend, Vanity, was stable, while Nikki also hitched up and married playboy centerfold Brandi Brandt.